-February 28: The incredible Alicia Elliott will join us again as we talk about her new venture into poetry and her upcoming debut novel.
-If you haven’t read her collection of essays, Mind Spread Out On The Ground, you should.
-Get your tickets here.
+February 28: The incredible Alicia Elliott joined us again and we talked about her new venture into poetry and work in progress If you haven’t read her collection of essays, Mind Spread Out On The Ground, you should.

 January 24, 2021: Hannah Brown read and spoke about her debut novel LOOK AFTER HER.

 January 17, 2021: Becky Blake joined us for a chat about her new novel PROOF I WAS HERE.